-Pumps and stilettos are shoes that are popular with women.
-The difference between a pump and a stiletto is the heel size.
-Pumps are usually closed toe or peep-toe with a heel of 2.5cm or less.
+The difference between pumps and stilettos is in their heel size.
+Pumps are usually closed-toe or peep-toe with a heel of 1 inch or less.
 Stilettos on the other hand can be with straps or covered but would definitely have a thin long heel of 1 inch or more.

-Pumps are normally flat or low heeled shoes.
-Even canvas plimsolls with rubber soles are known as pumps.
+Pumps are normally flat or low-heeled shoes.
+Canvas plimsolls with rubber soles are also known as pumps.
 They come in various heel sizes but none of them are very high or very narrow.
 Mostly the heel tips are wider and so are the heels.
 Most pumps have round cut toes or peep-toes.

 Stiletto heels are thin and long.
 The core of the heel is a stem of solid steel or alloy.
 Stilettos are common in boots and shoes and are named after a stiletto dagger.
 The heel length varies from a few inches to almost 25 cm.
 The height can be increased if a platform sole is used.
 Normally, the thin, long and narrow stiletto heel ends in a rubber or metal tip with a diameter of less than 1cm.

 Difference in Materials Used for Making Pumps and Stilettos

 Pumps or court shoes that are used for dancing are usually made of satin, in tan or other colors.
 Pumps for men are usually made in patent leather.
 The leather is wholecut and lined with cloth.
 The sole is either stuck to the bottom or sewn together with a flap hiding the stitches.
 The sole made of layers of leather and a silk bow is the final touch.

 Stilettos can be made from any material but the most preferred is patent leather.
 The stiletto with a metal shaft in the heel is also manufactured with an internal metal tube for reinforcement within molded plastic.
 White stilettos are the standard attire in beauty contests in the swimwear round.